skmishraRoot/Machine_learning_projects/README.md

 # Machine_learning_with_python

-All the machine learning model which I learn and work with are here.
+Machine learning is a complex field without practising you can't learn it.
+I put all my projects and machine learning models here.